 At the end of the year, independent contractors receive a 1099-NEC (Nonemployee Compensation) form from each client who has paid them $600 or more.
 The 1099-NEC reports the total amount of income earned from that client.
 Unlike the W-2, the 1099-NEC does not include tax withholdings, which means contractors must handle their own tax payments.

-3. Paying and Filing Taxes:
+3. Paying and Filing Taxes As A Contractor:

 Independent contractors are responsible for paying their own taxes.
-This includes making quarterly estimated tax payments— at the end of the year, contractors file their personal tax return using form Schedule C, which details income and deductible expenses related to their business activities.
+This includes making quarterly estimated tax payments at the end of the year, contractors file their personal tax return using form Schedule C, which details income and deductible expenses related to their business activities.

 4. Expense Deductions:

 One of the advantages of being an independent contractor is the ability to deduct business-related expenses.
 This includes costs for supplies, equipment, home office expenses, and other necessary expenditures.
 Keeping thorough records and receipts is vital for accurately claiming these deductions.
+If you’re new to being a contractor, it’s a good idea to seek out a tax professional who can help you understand all the deductions and recordkeeping you need to do throughout the year.

 5. Taxed as a Sole Proprietor: